Starciad/SUno/README.md

 - If a player has only **one card left**, they must declare "**UNO!**".
 If caught not saying it, they must **draw 2 penalty cards**.
 The game continues until one player has no cards left.

+- When a player draws a card, his turn is passed.

 ![uno_deck]
 > A complete deck of UNO cards.